zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 ___
 # Update log

-[2020-04-14] apologizing for the training troubles, there's a bug in loss function. please pull the latest code and give it a try.
+[2020-04-14] fixed loss function bug. please pull the latest code.

 [2020-04-14] for those who needs help or can't get a good result after several epochs, check out this [tutorial](tutorial/train_shape.ipynb).
 You can run it on colab with GPU support.